EECS150/asic-labs-fa22/lab3/spec.md

 Synthesis (Genus) and Place-and-Route (Innovus), Synopsys Simulator (VCS), Mentor Graphics DRC and LVS (Calibre).
 You should not need to install it on your own home directory. **These Hammer plugins are under NDA.
 They are provided to us for educational purpose.
-They should never be copied outside of instructional machines under any circumstances or else we are at risk of unable to get access to the tools in the future!!!**
+They should never be copied outside of instructional machines under any circumstances or else we are at risk of losing access to these tools in the future!!!**

 Let us take a look at some parts of `design.yml` file: